dotnet/docs/docs/csharp/roslyn-sdk/tutorials/how-to-write-csharp-analyzer-code-fix.md

 > [!TIP]
 > When you run your analyzer, you start a second copy of Visual Studio.
 This second copy uses a different registry hive to store settings.
 That enables you to differentiate the visual settings in the two copies of Visual Studio.
 You can pick a different theme for the experimental run of Visual Studio.
 In addition, don't roam your settings or login to your Visual Studio account using the experimental run of Visual Studio.
 That keeps the settings different.

-In the second Visual Studio instance that you just started, create a new C# Console Application project (either .NET Core or .NET Framework project will work -- analyzers work at the source level.)
+In the second Visual Studio instance that you just started, create a new C# Console Application project (any target framework will work -- analyzers work at the source level.)
 Hover over the token with a wavy underline, and the warning text provided by an analyzer appears.

 The template creates an analyzer that reports a warning on each type declaration where the type name contains lowercase letters, as shown in the following figure: